jcrossbdn/fpp-element-tester/README.md

+*NOTE this plugin was designed when I was using Vixen as my sequencer.
+It has not been maintained since 2019 and is not guaranteed to work on fpp 3.

 # FPP Element Tester

 This plugin allows you to load in your displays configuration and test elements based upon defined element group memberships.
 See bottom of this help file for a real life screen shot of the user interface.